-Unsatistfied with farm work, Ford left home the following year, at the age of 16, to take an apprenticeship as a machinist in Detroit.
+Unsatistfied with farm work, Ford left home the following year, at the age of 16, to take an apprenticeship as a machinist at a shipbuilding firm in Detroit.
 In the years that followed, he would learn to skillfully operate and service steam engines, and would also study bookkeeping.

 All the while, Ford developed his plans for a horseless carriage, and in 1896, he constructed his first model, the Ford Quadricycle.
 Within the same year, he attended a meeting with Edison executives and found himself presenting his automobile plans to Thomas Edison.
 The lighting genius encouraged Ford to build a second, better model.

 After a few trials building cars and companies, in 1903, Henry Ford established the Ford Motor Company.
 Ford introduced the Model T in October of 1908, and for several years, the company posted 100 percent gains.